The Simultaneous Assignment Problem: Approximation Algorithms

-By Claim~\ref{cl:categorySetsOnly}, we can assume that our laminar $(m,l)$-cover consists of edge sets which are the unions of the categories in laminar category systems.
-In fact, we can restrict ourself to \textit{maximal} laminar category systems.
-Hence to construct an optimal laminar $(m,l)$-cover using laminar category systems, we need a $z:\mc L_{\mc C}\longrightarrow\N$ and $l\in\N$ such that
+By Lemma~\ref{lem:simultan:categorysetsonly}, we can assume that our laminar $(m,\ell)$-cover consists of edge sets which are the unions of the categories in a laminar category system.
+In fact, we can restrict ourselves to \emph{maximal} laminar category systems.
+An optimal laminar $(m,\ell)$-cover using maximal laminar category systems can be represented as a vector $z\in\Z_+^{\mc L_{\mc C}}$ and an integer $\ell\in\N$ such that

 holds for each category $C\in\mc C$ and